-- Remove the drain trap and factory installed drain tube assemblies. - 2.
-Remove two 1" plugs from right side of cabinet - 3.
+- 1. Remove the drain trap and factory installed drain tube assemblies. - 2.
+Remove two 1" plugs from right side of cabinet. - 3.
 (Draining the Collector Box) From outside the cabinet, insert the non-grommet end hose #7 into the back drain hole and secure to collector box drain port using a silver clamp. - 4.
-(Draining the Vent Elbow) Insert the straight barbed coupling into the vent drain elbow drip leg and secure with a red clamp. - 5.
-From outside the cabinet, insert the non-grommet end of hose #8 into the front cabinet drain hole and secure on the vent drain elbow barb fitting using a red clamp. - 6.
-Using the two sheet metal screws provided in the cabinet, secure the trap to the furnace. - 7.
-Refer to Field Supplied Drain section for instructions on field supplied / installed drain on outlet of furnace trap.
+(Draining the Vent Elbow) Insert the straight barbed coupling into the vent drain elbow drip leg and secure with a red clamp.

+- 5. From outside the cabinet, insert the non-grommet end of hose #8 into the front cabinet drain hole and secure on the vent drain elbow barb fitting using a red clamp. - 6.
+Place the drain hoses on the trap inlets and secure with silver clamps.
+The outlet of the trap must face the original bottom of furnace. - 7.
+Using the two sheet metal screws provided in the cabinet, secure the trap to the furnace. - 8.
+Refer to Field Supplied Drain section for instructions on field supplied/installed drain on outlet of furnace trap.

-COUNTERFLOW MODEL INSTALLED HORIZONTALLY WITH LEFT SIDE DOWN
+COUNTERFLOW MODEL INSTALLED HORIZONTALLY WITH LEFT SIDE DOWN (SEE FIGURE 31)